How we promote effective competition in the interests of consumers.

 Helping consumers get the information they need

-For example, in our Retirement Income market study we found that a substantial proportion of consumers found the information they receive from providers generally difficult to navigate.
+For example, in our Retirement Income market study we found that a substantial proportion of consumers found the information they received from providers was generally difficult to navigate.
 We are seeking to address this through better information in the 'wakeup packs' typically sent to people six months before they are due to retire.

 Empowering consumers to assess the best choice for them

 We are working with firms to improve how they communicate with consumers.
-This focuses on how information is presented to consumers, which could empower people to make effective decisions about the products or services they hold or are looking to buy.
+This focuses on how information is presented to consumers, which could empower them to make effective decisions about the products or services they hold or are looking to buy.

 Helping consumers to act on their decisions

 When looking at retail insurance services, we found that disclosing the premium that consumers had paid the previous year was the most effective way of prompting consumers to shop around, cancel or negotiate their insurance policy.
 Doing so caused the equivalent of 11-18% more consumers to switch or negotiate their home insurance policy.